gamblevore/speedie/Documentation/isms.md

 You should find this example in `/usr/local/speedie/examples/config_reader.spd`

 Treating `message` class as a config, is done by accessing it with `msg[string]`.
-Config files probably need their own file to explain how they work, as there some details, but mostly its just there to enable short-simple code.
+Config files probably need their own documentation file, as there some details, but mostly its just there to enable short-simple code.